What Your Home Warranty Actually Covers on Your Dryer

 - Rust and corrosion.
 Deterioration from moisture exposure is not considered a covered mechanical failure.

 - Stands and accessories.
-American Home Shield excludes accessories such as stands and drawers from its dryer warranty coverage.
+American Home Shield explicitly excludes accessories such as stands and drawers from its dryer warranty coverage.

 - Pre-existing conditions.
 Issues that existed before the policy start date are excluded, even if newly discovered.